creamcrackered/example-nestjs-tsrest-nextjs/README.md

 Components:
 - backend/nest-demo <- Nest API
-- frontend/next-basic <- Basic demo showing how to use client to nest calls directly from the clienside
+- frontend/next-basic <- Basic demo showing how to use client to nest calls directly from the client side
-- frontend/next-proxy <- Proxy demo showing how to proxy requests from client through NextJS to Nest
+- frontend/next-proxy <- Proxy demo showing how to proxy requests from client through NextJS as a proxy to Nest
 - shared/contract <- Shared contract lib

 Ports: